 Who We Are

-Latinx Talk is an online, interdisciplinary, peer-reviewed, and moderated forum for the circulation and discussion of original research, commentary, and creative work in brief and diverse formats such as essays (500-1800 words), multimedia presentations, podcasts, and short video.
-We believe in providing a space for ideas, research, and creativity that may foster critical dialogues.
+Latinx Talk is an online, interdisciplinary, peer-reviewed, and moderated forum for the circulation and discussion of original research, commentary, and creative work in brief and diverse formats such as essays (500-2000 words), multimedia presentations, podcasts, and short video.
+We believe in providing a space for Chicanx and Latinx Studies ideas, research, and creativity that may foster critical dialogues.
 As a forum, we host conversations on important topics and publish single-author or collaborative work.
 We welcome reader’s comments on the site.

-Latinx Talk welcomes submissions from Latinx, Chicanx, Gender and Sexuality, and Ethnic Studies scholars.
-We also welcome essays, reports, and opinion pieces from individuals and organizations involved in organizing on issues of concern to these multiple communities.
+Latinx Talk welcomes work from individuals and organizations involved in organizing on issues of concern to all and multiple Chicanx and Latinx communities.
 All publications represent the views of individual authors.
-All submissions are reviewed by two Board members to ensure that they are appropriate for this venue, offer an original and interesting analysis or perspective, cite relevant research, and meet our length requirements.
+All submissions are reviewed to ensure that they are appropriate for this venue, offer an original and interesting analysis or perspective, cite relevant research, and meet our length requirements.